richardgaywood/paydata.org/content/sprawlrunners/characters/wealth.md

 date: 2020-12-06
 ---

 Your character's gear will be bought with Logistic Points, as per Sprawlrunners.
-LP represents not just the cost of acquiring any old gear, but the cost of acquiring gear suitable for crime: untraceable, scrubbed of all hidden RFID tags, no logged ballistics records, etc.
+LP represents not just the cost of acquiring any old gear, but the cost of acquiring gear suitable for crime: untraceable, scrubbed of all hidden RFID tags, no inconvenient ballistics records on file, etc.

-Occasionally, though, your character might need to buy other things, though.
+Occasionally, though, your character might need to buy other things.
 Incidental lifestyle expenses in the game (eg. if Mr Johnson stiffs you on the restaurant bill.)
 Bribes to get past a snooty nightclub bouncer.
 Spreading some cash around to grease the wheels during legwork.

 For these, I am going to use the SWADE wealth mechanic (pg 145.)
 These abstract the amount of liquid cash your character has available to a SWADE-style die type.